OneCrazyCoder/MMOGamepadOverlay/README.md

 * ``=Change Profile`` - brings up profile select dialog
 * ``=Quit App`` - closes the overlay application
 * ``=Update UIScale`` - refreshes global UI scale

+### Remembering layers between profile loads

+Controls layers can be set to automatically be added or removed from the ``AutoLayers=`` property of the main ``[Scheme]``, thus causing them to become active (or not) immediately the next time the current profile is loaded.
+This is done by simply adding ``at startup`` to the end of the command that adds or removes a layer,  such as ``=Toggle CamSteer layer at startup`` in the earlier example for using Label Tags for layers that act like settings that can be toggled via menus.
+Works with the Add, Remove, Toggle, and Replace Layer commands.

 ### Hotspot Array and Copy Icon ranges